BishopFox/BrokenHill/docs/all_command-line_options.md

 Bias the adversarial content generation data to avoid using tokens that contain non-printable characters/glyphs.
 Testing is performed using Python's `.isprintable()` method, which internally uses `Py_UNICODE_ISPRINTABLE()`.
 [The Py_UNICODE_ISPRINTABLE specification](https://peps.pythondiscord.com/pep-3138/#specification) is somewhat complex, but is probably at least close to what you have in mind when you imagine "non-printable" characters.
 The ASCII space (0x20) character is considered printable.

-### --exclude-profanity-tokens, --exclude-slur-tokens, and --exclude-other-highly-problematic-content
+### --exclude-profanity-tokens, --exclude-slur-tokens, and --exclude-other-offensive-tokens

-`--exclude-profanity-tokens` biases the adversarial content generation data to avoid using tokens that match a hardcoded list of profane words. `--exclude-slur-tokens` does the same except using a hardcoded list of slurs. `--exclude-other-highly-problematic-content` does the same except using a hardcoded list of other words that are generally always problematic to include in any sort of professional report.
+`--exclude-profanity-tokens` biases the adversarial content generation data to avoid using tokens that match a hardcoded list of profane words. `--exclude-slur-tokens` does the same except using a hardcoded list of slurs. `--exclude-other-offensive-tokens` does the same except using a hardcoded list of other words that are generally always problematic to include in any sort of professional report.

 These are useful for several reasons:

 * If you are pen testing an LLM for someone else, your report will almost certainly be perceived more positively if it doesn't contain offensive language.
 * Some systems are configured to ignore input containing offensive terms.
 There's no point spending a bunch of GPU cycles generating adversarial values that will be filtered before even reaching the LLM.

 If you have feedback on the existing lists, please feel free to get in touch.
 Our criteria is currently that words on the list are used exclusively or nearly exclusively in a way that is likely to offend the reader.
-For example, "banana" or "spook" may be genuinely offensive in certain edge- or corner-case contexts, but generally refer to an edible fruit and a ghost, respectively, and are therefore not on the list.
+For example, "banana" or "spook" may be genuinely offensive in certain edge- or corner-case contexts, but generally refer to a delicious fruit and a ghost (or member of the intelligence community), respectively, and are therefore not on the list.

 The lists currently do not support internationalization.
 This will be added in a future release.